Huotes/Make-me-laugh-GGJ/README.md

 ## Game Synopsis

-In "Jester, make me laugh!" you step into the shoes of a jester invited to entertain a grumpy king.
+In "Half Baked Majesty!" you step into the shoes of a jester invited to entertain a grumpy king.
 Your challenge is to solve several mini-games, attempting to bring joy to the king.
 Will you succeed in making him laugh, or will you fail miserably in the attempt?
 Get ready for a whimsical adventure filled with laughter, challenges, and unexpected twists.

 ## Team Members